Who should apply to the MBOE program?

 Are books, materials or anything else included in the cost of tuition?

 The MBOE program provides a book for the first session and other course materials throughout the 12-month program.
-Eleven required text books must be purchased by students.
-Breakfast, lunch, and snacks are provided each day during the on-campus sessions.
+Some required text books must be purchased by students.